Living with anxiety can be very tiring.

 Yet sometimes, it is not so much what we are doing that is not helping.
 It is the attitude we go into doing these activities that needs some adjustment.

-Have a different relationship with anxiety
+1. Having a different relationship with anxiety

 In the article on existential anxiety, we mentioned that anxiety is part of being human.
 Whether we are conscious of it or not, anxiety is present in all of us.
 There is a purpose to all emotions, anxiety included.
 Anxiety is those up swinging emotions that makes us want to do something about our lives.
 It gears our body up for the things we aspire to achieve.
 It can be seen as a creative energy that challenges us to be more inventive with how we want to go about life.